Voulk/QE/blog/2025-02-24-season-two-trinkets/index.md

 There are two trinket archetypes in modern WoW:
 - Trinkets with passive intellect and a *small* effect.
 You expect these effects to do 2-3% of your healing.
 - Trinkets with passive secondary stats and a **large** effect.
 You expect these effects to do 5% of your healing.

 When looking at how much something does on your meter you need to adjust your expectations for whether it was a small effect or a large one.
-Gallagio Bottle Service does 4% of your healing and Mr Pick-me-up does 3% then that's indeed a large win for the latter.
+If <ITEM>Gallagio Bottle Service</ITEM> does 4% of your healing and <ITEM>Mister Pick-me-up</ITEM> does 3% then that's a large win for the latter.

 ---